 Learn more about assessing for PTSD and additional screening tools at the National Center for PTSD website.

-Check out these websites for downloadable patient handouts that describe PTSD and treatments for PTSD:
+Check out these websites for handouts and videos that describe PTSD and treatments for PTSD:

 The National Center for PTSD has developed five animated whiteboard videos for patients on PTSD and effective treatment: